-In the TOPARP study we ask that all patients donate some of their initial tumour tissue, which was taken at the time of diagnosis or at another time prior to starting the study.
-Additional sample collection during the study will include fresh tumour biopsies and blood and urine samples for biomarker analyses.
+In the TOPARP study we ask that all patients donate some of their initial tumour tissue, which was taken at the time of diagnosis or at another time point prior to starting the study.
+Additional samples will be collected for research into your tumour during the study including blood, saliva and urine samples and, optionally, fresh tumour biopsies since your tumour may have changed since you were diagnosed.
 Details of the samples requested are described in Part 1 of this information sheet.
 Please tick the appropriate part of the consent form if you agree to the collection of these samples.

 Any samples you donate will be used to help us understand why people develop prostate cancer and how they react to treatment with olaparib.
-If we can show why some patients react differently to their treatment, this knowledge could help many patients in the future.
+If we can show why some patients react to their treatment differently, this knowledge could help many patients in the future.

 The group of medical professionals overseeing the TOPARP trial will also oversee the sample collection.
 Your tumour tissue or blood samples may be labelled with your initials and hospital pathology number when they are sent to the research lab.
 When they arrive at the laboratory they will be coded and personal details removed.
-The coding will maintain your confidentiality whilst allowing biological details to be compared to treatment findings.
+The coding will maintain vour confidentiality whilst allowing biological details to be compared to treatment findings.

 The tumour samples will be stored securely at The Institute of Cancer Research Laboratory.
 Any excess blood samples will be destroyed when the tests are completed.
-Much of the blood and tumour sample analyses previously described will be conducted in The Institute of Cancer Research Laboratory, but some of the samples may also be sent to other research institutes or companies approved by The Institute of Cancer Research for analyses.
+Much of the blood and tumour sample analyses previously described will be conducted in The Institute of Cancer Research Laboratory, but some of the samples may also be sent to other research institutes or companies approved by The Institute of Cancer Research for the respective analyses.
 In all cases, your confidentially will be maintained.

-Surplus archival tumour and biopsy material will be stored at The Institute of Cancer Research indefinitely and in some cases returned to the local laboratories after the study is complete, depending on local practice.
+Surplus archival tumour and biopsy material will be stored at The Institute of Cancer Research Laboratory indefinitely and in some cases returned to the local laboratories after the study is complete, depending on local practice.
 You are asked to give permission for possible future research using these samples.
-The confidential nature of the tissue and associated data will be fully protected, and any other research using your tissue will first be reviewed and approved by an ethics committee.
+The confidential nature of these samples and associated data will be fully protected, and any other research using your tissue will first be reviewed and approved by an ethics committee.